Find Cheap Flights to South Africa

 Flights from the UK to South Africa land into any one of the 10 international airports, but you will often find that Johannesburg is the cheapest entry point, with Cape Town not close behind.
 Handily, these major cities are both great starting points for visiting much of this fascinating country.
 Don't expect plenty of public transport though, as even if you arrive into these major transport hubs you'll find it hard to come by.
 The best option is to hire a car in South Africa on arrival, so you can get about under your own steam.

-Durban & East Coast With holidays here largely popular with South African holidaymakers, this is something of an untapped area for foreign visitors.
-But there are many reasons why locals like to come here - not least Durban's Golden Mile of beaches, Drakensberg and Zululand where cave paintings and rhinos live side by side, not to mention the fantastic dolphin and whale watching.
+Although holidays near Durban are popular with South African holidaymakers, this is something of an untapped area for foreign visitors.
+But there are many reasons why locals like to come here - not least Durban's Golden Mile of beaches, Zululand where cave paintings and rhinos live side by side, not to mention the fantastic dolphin and whale watching.
 Surfing fans will no doubt know this area as a fantastic surf region, whilst the Drakensberg Mountains will put hikers and animal lovers in seventh heaven.